 Macaronage, or the act of mixing the dry ingredients with the egg whites, is such a delicate act and is done by feeling and eyeing the batter.
 Over mix the batter, and you’ll get pancake macarons that may never grow their “feet” (the ruffled edges on the bottom of the shells).
 Under mix the batter and your macarons may never even themselves out into the flat, smooth looking shells they’re known to be.

 Because French macarons are so worth the hassle and effort.
-Not only are French macarons expensive here in the States (and even Paris shops too!), but it’s really hard to find decent ones that achieve that irresistible texture and flavor.
+Not only are French macarons expensive here in the States (Parisian macarons are expensive too!), but it’s really hard to find decent ones that achieve that irresistible texture and flavor.

 French Macaron Filling Recipe